 Ride In The Samoan Bus

-Samoan buses are a special topic – they are unlike any bus you have seen before because they are made from wood and very colorful painted.
+Samoan buses are a special topic – they are unlike any bus you have seen before because they are very colorful painted.
 Besides that, no bus starts the ride without music playing out loud.
 These buses are a common way for transferring locals all around the country, so they tend to be quite overcrowded.
 Sometimes are people literally squashed like sardines there.
-They usually don’t have windows and in our opinion, it is a must try experience when visiting Samoa – consider it for yourself when you see it with your own eyes.
+They usually don’t have windows and in our opinion, it is a must try experience when visiting Samoa – consider it for yourself when you see it on your own eyes.